GioF71/player-launchers/README.md

 # player-launchers

-Easily configure your players with environment variables, and run them using Python.
+Easily configure your players with environment variables, and launch them using Python.

 - MPD (Music Player Daemon)
 - squeezelite